hpccsystems-solutions-lab/json2ecl/README.md

     REAL incr {XPATH('incr')};
 END;
 ```

+The script mounts the current directory within the Docker container and only those files
+in that directory (or in a subdirectory) are accessible.

 The script will see that JSON files are passed in (via their file extension) and will
 execute the json2ecl tool found on the Docker image.